 Courses at another faculty

 Interested in broadening your horizon?
 As long as you take a minimum of 50% courses at our faculty, you can also follow courses at other faculties.
+You can choose couses from a maximum of two faculties in total.
 For an overview of the courses offered, please check the overview at the University wide International Office.
-It is unfortunately not possible to register for courses which will be taught at the University College Utrecht (UCU) or at the University College Roosevelt (UCR).
+It is unfortunately not possible to register for courses that will be taught at the University College Utrecht (UCU) or at the University College Roosevelt (UCR).

 In the course descriptions in the Course Catalogue you will find an explanation on the basis of what tests the lecturer determines the final grades of a course and how the result of each test factures in (weighing).
 It also states if you have to pass a minimum grade for a test.
 In the case of test results and final results it is possible to enter grades with decimals.